cg563/low-frequency-adversarial/README.md

 python run_dba_simple.py --data_root <imagenet_root> --num_runs 1000 --num_steps 28000 --defense <defense> --perturb_mode dct --dct_ratio <dct_ratio> --blended_noise --repeat_images 4 --halve_every 500
 ```
 which starts with 4 parallel runs using frequency ratios r, 2r, 4r, 8r, halving every 500 iterations.
 With 28000 steps, this amounts to a total of 30000 model queries.

+Our code also contains two useful utility functions for sampling low frequency random perturbations: utils.sample_gaussian_torch and utils.sample_gaussian_tf, for use with PyTorch and Tensorflow.
+Any black-box attack that relies on sampling Gaussian noise can be modified to do low frequency perturbation using the two sampling functions.